notshaangoswami/foodOrderingApp/README.md

 import {COMPONENT} from "Paths"

 \*/

 # HOOKS

 -Hooks are utility functions that give superpowers -react hooks keep ui layer in sink with data layer(config driven UI) 1.useState-Whenever a state variables updates, react re-renders the component 2.useEffect-It is called after the component has been rendered.

 # React is fast why?

 -Effective DOM manipulation(React fibre,React conciliation,Virual DOM,Diff Algo)
 -Has Vitual DOM(Object representation of html tags) -Diff ALgo is used to find difference btw old and new virtual dom and hence updates the UI

 # useEffect cases

 1.No dependancy Array ie => useEffect(()=>{})
 -In this case useEffect will be called on "every" render ie whenever the page refreshes.
 2.Empty Dependancy Array ie=> useEffect(()=>{},[])
 -In this case useEffect() will ONLY be called on INITIAL RENDER and not everytime.
 3.Filled dependancy Array ie=>useEffect(()=>{},[dependancy])
 -In this case useEffect() is called whenever dependanct inside array changes.

 # Types of Routing and React is single page website

 1.Client Side Routing(eg. React as it doesnot reloads the page while navigating but just switches the component=> Hence it is fast=>Single page applications)
 2.Server Side Routing- Traditonal way of making websites.Anchor tag was used to navigate and hence it reloads everytime the page by making server calls.

+# Life Cycle of React class components

+-Parent Constructor()
+-Parent Render()
+-child Constructor()
+-child render()
+-child componentDidMount()
+-parent componentDidMount()
+Note:-Api calls are written in componentDidMount() in class based Components.Similar to useEffect()hook. because in React => Component is rendered(without any data)=>Api call(fetched data)=> Component Re-rendered with data(config driven UI)